-For the fifteen month period ended March 31, 2015
+For the three months ended June 30, 2015

-This Management's Discussion and Analysis of the Financial Condition and Results of Operations ("MD&A") for the fifteen month fiscal period ended March 31, 2015 is prepared as of June 26, 2015 and derived from and should be read in conjunction with Tweed Marijuana Inc.'s ("the Company" or "Tweed Marijuana") audited consolidated financial statements (the "Financial Statements") for the fifteen months ended March 31, 2015, including the accompanying notes.
+This Management's Discussion and Analysis of the Financial Condition and Results of Operations ("MD&A") for the three months ended June 30, 2015 is prepared as of August 31, 2015 and derived from and should be read in conjunction with Tweed Marijuana Inc.'s ("the Company" or "Tweed Marijuana") unaudited condensed interim consolidated financial statements (the "Interim Financial Statements") for the three months ended June 30, 2015, including the accompanying notes.
 This MD&A provides information on the operating activities, performance and financial position of the Company and is intended to assist in understanding the dynamics of the Company's business and key factors underlying its financial results.
-Amounts presented for comparative purposes are for the year ended December 31, 2013.
+Amounts presented for comparative purposes are for the three months ended June 30, 2014.

-These Financial Statements have been prepared in Canadian dollars in accordance with International Financial Reporting Standards ("IFRS").
+These Interim Financial Statements have been prepared in Canadian dollars, unless otherwise stated, in accordance with International Financial Reporting Standards ("IFRS").

-The Financial statements and this MD&A have been reviewed by the Company's Audit Committee and approved by the Company's Board of Directors.
+By their nature, the Interim Financial Statements do not include all the information required for full annual financial statements.
+The Interim Financial statements and this MD&A have been reviewed by the Company's Audit Committee and approved by the Company's Board of Directors.

-The accompanying Financial Statements include the accounts of the Company and its wholly owned subsidiaries Tweed Inc. ("Tweed") located in Smiths Falls, Ontario and Tweed Farms Inc. ("Tweed Farms") located in Niagara-on-the-Lake, Ontario.
+The accompanying Interim Financial Statements include the accounts of the Company and its wholly owned subsidiaries Tweed Inc. ("Tweed") located in Smiths Falls, Ontario and Tweed Farms Inc. ("Tweed Farms") located in Niagara-on-the-Lake, Ontario.
 All inter-company balances and transactions have been eliminated on consolidation.